MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-query-parameters.md

 After clicking the OK button, you'll be taken back to your query where you'll be able to see how your query has been filtered using the list parameter that you've created and only kept the rows where the OrderID was equal to either **125**, **777** or **999**.

 ![Final table after being filtered using both the Interesting Orders list parameter and the Minimum Margin of 10%](images/me-final-output-list-parameter.png)

->[!TIP]
->If you wish to have more control on what values are used in your list parameter, you can always create a list with constant values and convert your list query to a parameter as showcased previously in this article.